joshuacook/Eloranta_Lab/README.md

     1. set *y* to *x*

 # Methodologies
-As this is the first project, it is also about methodologies.
+As this is the first project, it is also about developing a work methodology.

 Reading A Quick Guide to Organizing Computational Biology Projects [source](http://www.ploscompbiol.org/article/fetchObject.action?uri=info%3Adoi%2F10.1371%2Fjournal.pcbi.1000424&representation=PDF)

+# Deeper Mathematics
+Reading:
+1. Olver, Introduction to Partial Differential Equations
+    1. Sturm-Liouville equations
+    2. Functional Analysis
+1. Arbenz, Lecture Notes on Solving Large Scale Eigenvalue Problems
+3. Hildebrand, Introduction to Numerical Analysis